 1. Make sure your About section is complete and up-to-date.

 More and more people are relying on Facebook as a source of information, so you want to make sure your page can fulfill that function.
 At a minimum, you need to make sure your hours, address and contact information are correct, and you should also make sure your private messaging is enabled in case a patient wants to contact you.
-You could take your page one step further by thoughtfully filling out the business descriptions, selecting photos of your staff or office for your cover photo and including an About video.
-See an example of an About video which we can customize at no cost for each of our PulStar customers.
+You could take your page one step further by thoughtfully filling out the business descriptions, selecting photos of your staff or office for your cover photo.

 2. Use the Button feature